jwworth/jakeworth/content/blog/essays-on-programming-i-think-about-a-lot.md

 ---

 Paul Slaughter, [Conventional comments](https://conventionalcomments.org/).
-I believe in code reviews as a technique to raise quality, share information, and help people grow.
-But they can go wrong in so many ways and have an almost opposite effect.
+I believe code reviews can raise quality, share information, and help people grow.
+But they can go wrong in so many ways.
 This technique– labeling comments to help the recipient contextualize your feedback– has had a positive impact on several teams I've been a part of.

 > Labeling comments saves hours of undercommunication and misunderstandings.
 They are also parseable by machines!
 -- Paul Slaughter

+In Bitbucket and GitHub, you can take the `suggestion:` prefix a step farther by embedding a code suggestion in your comment.
+If the reviewer likes your proposal, they can click a button and merge your change!
+This really reduces the extra conversation around a suggestion.

 ---